SavvyScripter-GH/glue3d/README.md

 ## Features

 - Custom dark theme and syntax highlighting for `.glue3d` files.
-- Auto-indentation and bracket matching.
+- Auto indentation and bracket matching.
 - Autocomplete snippets for core engine blocks.
 - Structured control flow (`if`, `while`, `for`, `forever`, `repeat`).